labex-labs/open-source-labs/python/python-mastery/lab-ex2-6-first-class-objects/en/intro.md

 **Objectives:**

-- Explore the power of having first-class objects.
+- Understand Python's first-class object concept
-- Better understand Python's memory model
+- Explore Python's memory model
+- Create reusable utility functions for CSV data processing

 **Files Created:** `reader.py`

-In previous exercises, you wrote various functions for reading CSV data in different files.
-Surely this is a problem that could be generalized in some way.
-In this exercise, we explore that idea.
+Python treats everything as an object, including functions, types, and data.
+This treatment, known as "first-class objects," enables powerful and flexible programming patterns.
+In this lab, you'll explore this concept by creating a generalized function for reading CSV data, which you can reuse across different projects.